-Signed (pupil): Date: Parent/carer agreement: I agree that my child can use the school's ICT systems and internet whe appropriately supervised by a member of school staff and use the school's digital device provide to my child which may also be used at home.
-I agree to the conditions set out above for pup using the school's ICT systems and internet, and for using personal electronic devices in school and will make sure my child understands these.
+Signed (pupil): Date:

+Parent/carer agreement: I agree that my child can use the school's ICT systems and internet when appropriately supervised by a member of school staff.
+I agree to the conditions set out above for pupils using the school's ICT systems and internet, and for using personal electronic devices in school, and will make sure my child understands these.

 Signed (parent/carer): Date:

-Appendix 5: Acceptable use agreement for staff, governors, volunteers and visitors
+Appendix 4: Acceptable use agreement for staff, governors, volunteers and visitors

-Acceptable use of the school's ICT facilities, digital devices and the internet: agreement for staff, governors, volunteers and visitors
+Acceptable use of the school's ICT facilities and the internet: agreement for staff, governors, volunteers and visitors